8114Pratima/How-to-Ace-Machine-Learning-Interviews-My-Personal-Playbook/README.md

 Note: This article won’t cover general software engineering interview rounds like DSA coding or specialized roles like Data Analyst, where the focus is on SQL or data-specific questions.

-The Four Types of Rounds:
+The Four Types of Rounds:-

 📚 Machine Learning Breadth: This round tests your broad knowledge across various ML topics.
 I usually spend about 35% of my prep time here.
 🔍 Machine Learning Depth: This round requires about 25% of my prep time, focusing on specialized topics and detailed case studies.